Reda El Amrani: Style of play

 Reda El Amrani has a powerful serve, he can easily reach 200 kph.
 He usually hits approximately 10 aces per match.
 He sometimes hits a lot of double faults.
 He has a good forehand, as he hits it spinny most of the time but sometimes flat; he won this way against 2 top 100 players.
 He has a one handed backhand.
 He also uses a lot of dropshots.
 He has had numerous injuries, like a knee injury in 2011.

 Best results

 2010

-250 Series: Quarter-finalist Grand Prix Hassan II (Casablanca).
+250 Series: Quarterfinalist Grand Prix Hassan II (Casablanca).

 Challenger Series: Finalist Rome-3, Finalist Bogotá-2, Semi-Finalist Alessandria, Quarter-finalist Blumenau.

 2009

 Futures Series: Winner: Nigeria F2, Nigeria F1, Morocco F3, Tunisia F2, Tunisia F1.

 2008

 Futures Series: Winner: Italy F29, Egypt F4, Tunisia F1, Tunisia F2.